rlf-arlut/tmrg/doc/source/triplication.rst

 Triplication
 ############

-Some rules:
+To ensure maximum robustness against SEU and SET one should triplicate all circuitry in the chip.
+Unfortunately it is not always possible, as the triplication does come with some penalties.
+Just to name few one should mention an increase in occupied area, an increase in power consumption, a reduction in the maximum clock frequency.
+Moreover, not all blocks can be easily triplicated, e.g. I/O ports or some analog blocks.

+The TMRG tool lets designer to decide which blocks and signals should be triplicated.
+It automatizes also "converting" between triplicated and not triplicated signals.
+There are two basic conversion schemes:
-  * if non triplicated signal is connected to a triplicated signal a fanout is added
+  * if non triplicated signal is connected to a triplicated signal a simple passive fanout is added
-  * if triplicated signal is connected to a non triplicated signal a voter is added
+  * if triplicated signal is connected to a non triplicated signal a majority voter is added Summary of all possible conversions is summarized in the table below:

 +-----------------------------+----------------------------+----------------------------+